Does your website say “Not Secure” in the address bar?

 Who Should Use It: All websites that conduct financial transactions.

-2. The Number of Secured Domains And Subdomains – Apart from their validation levels, SSL certificates are also issued based on the number of domains and subdomains.
+Besides the validation level, you will also want to consider the number of Secured Domains And Subdomains.
+Apart from their validation levels, SSL certificates are also issued based on the number of domains and subdomains.

 This helps protect a single subdomain or a hostname.
 Opt for this if you skipped securing a domain or a subdomain that was added to the site at a later point in time.
 E.g. It can protect xyz.com, but not abc.xyz.com.
 These will typically still work with or without www (ayokay.com or www.ayokay.com will work).